-The camera’s biggest operational flaw lies with its slow and clunky method for moving the focus point when you’re shooting with the viewfinder.
+The camera’s biggest operational flaw lies with its slow and clunky method for moving the focus point when shooting with the viewfinder.
 You first have to press a button on its right shoulder, then use the d-pad or control dials, which requires a lot of thumb movement.
 This approach worked OK when Canon first introduced multi-point AF in the 1990s with 3 or 5 points, but is much less satisfactory when you have 45 to choose from.
 Unfortunately, you’re not allowed to repurpose the d-pad to move the AF area directly.

 Canon EOS 850D / T8i: Viewfinder and screen

 For many photographers, the viewfinder is reason enough to choose a DSLR over a mirrorless model.
 There is, the argument goes, nothing quite like seeing the world though a large, bright, clear optical viewfinder.
 This may well be true, but unfortunately the EOS 850D’s pentamirror finder is none of these things.
 Instead, with just 0.51x magnification and 95% coverage of the image area vertically and horizontally, it’s small, dim and inaccurate.
 Pentamirrors are a cheaper alternative to traditional pentaprism designs, and visibly inferior.

 Compared to even the entry-level EOS M50 Mark II’s electronic viewfinder, it’s like peering down a tunnel and trying to make out a distant vista.
-If you compose your images precisely while shooting, chances are you’ll find extraneous elements creeping into your files that you really wanted to exclude because of the viewfinder’s less-than-100% coverage.
+If you compose your images precisely while shooting, chances are you’ll find extraneous elements creeping into your files that you wanted to exclude because of the viewfinder’s less-than-100% coverage.
 You can of course crop these out afterwards to match your original composition as seen in the viewfinder, but it’s a pain and you’ll end up with 21.7MP files.

 You do at least get a decent amount of settings information, along with the option to display gridlines and a single-axis electronic level.
 But with no live histogram or exposure preview, you just have to hope for the best with regards to metering, and apply exposure compensation in difficult lighting based on guesswork and experience.
 Press the depth-of-field preview button on the lens throat, and the finder goes darker still, so you’ll be hard pressed to visualise what it’s meant to be showing.